7erduk/tor/README.md

 # Tor
-This is a pure Python Tor protocol implementation
+This is a pure Python Tor protocol implementation.
+This is my research of tor, hidden servers and play with him.

 ## Dependencies